Investigation of the $l^{-}l^{+}\nu \overline{\nu}$ final state at multi-TeV muon colliders through the exclusive decay of ZZ/WW gauge bosons in the Randall-Sundrum model: Conclusion

 \section{Conclusion}

-In this paper, by using Feynman diagram techniques we have evaluated the influence of the scalar unparticle and polarization on the $l^{-}l^{+}\nu \overline{\nu}$ production in the final state through the exclusive decay of ZZ/WW gauge bosons in detail at the multi -TeV muon colliders in the RS model.\\ The result shows that with fixed collision energies, cross-sections for $l^{-}l^{+}\nu \overline{\nu}$ production in the final state depend strongly on the parameters of the unparticle physics, muon polarization coefficients, parameters on anomalous couplings and also KK-graviton propagators.
-With the benchmark background $(\Lambda_{U}, d_{U})$ $= (1 $TeV$, 1.9)$, the total cross-sections achieve the maximum value when both of muon beams polarize left or right.
+In this paper, by using Feynman diagram techniques we have evaluated the influence of the scalar unparticle and polarization on the $l^{-}l^{+}\nu \overline{\nu}$ production in the final state through the exclusive decay of ZZ/WW gauge bosons in detail at the multi-TeV muon colliders in the RS model.
+The result shows that with fixed collision energies, the cross-sections for $l^{-}l^{+}\nu \overline{\nu}$ production in the final state depend strongly on the parameters of the unparticle physics, muon polarization coefficients, parameters on anomalous couplings and also KK-graviton propagators.
+With the benchmark signal point $(\Lambda_{U}, d_{U})$ $= (1 $TeV$, 1.9)$, the total cross-sections achieve the maximum value when both of muon beams polarize left or right.
 In case of the different polarization, the cross section increases as the collision energy increases.
-The numerical evaluation shows that the cross-section for $l^{-}l^{+}\nu \overline{\nu}$ final states through the exclusive decay of WW charged bosons is much larger than that of ZZ neutral bosons under the same conditions which can be detected in the future muon collisions.
-The forward-backward asymmetry $A_{FB}$ is an observable sensitively to the polarization which shows the direction to collect the final state from the experiments. \\ Finally, we note that in this work we have only considered on a theoretical basis, other problems concerning experiments for future muon colliders, the reader can see in detail in Ref.\cite{wulzer}, which indicate that with center-of-mass energy up to tens of TeV, it can provide an unprecedented potential in probing new physics beyond the SM. \\ {\bf Acknowledgements}: The work is supported in part by the National Foundation for Science and Technology Development (NAFOSTED) of Vietnam under Grant No. 103.01-2023.50.\\ \\ \\ \\
+The numerical evaluation shows that the cross-section for $l^{-}l^{+}\nu \overline{\nu}$ final states through the exclusive decay of WW charged bosons is much larger than that of ZZ neutral bosons under the same conditions (about $10^{6}$ times).
+It is worth noting that with the contribution of new physics in the RS model, the effect is greatly enhanced and the cross-sections for the production of $l^{-}l^{+}\nu \overline{\nu}$ final states can be measured in the future muon collisions. \\ The values of the forward-backward asymmetry $A_{FB}$ in case of the different polarization coefficients of $\mu^{-}, \mu^{+}$ beams at 10 TeV are also given in detail.
+The result shows that the asymmetry is an observable sensitively to the polarization.
+Morever, the asymmetry $A_{FB}$ within the RS model framework including unparticle and anomalous couplings is much larger than that within the SM framework. \\ Finally, we note that in this work we have only considered on a theoretical basis, other problems concerning experiments for future muon colliders, the reader can see in detail in Ref.\cite{wulzer}, which indicate that with center-of-mass energy up to tens of TeV, it can provide an unprecedented potential in probing new physics beyond the SM.
+Our future investigations will be extended to encompass hadronic and rare modes within the muon scatterings, providing a more comprehensive exploration of the model’s experimental signatures. \\ {\bf Acknowledgements}: The work is supported in part by the National Foundation for Science and Technology Development (NAFOSTED) of Vietnam under Grant No. 103.01-2023.50.\\ \\ \\ \\

 Feynman rules for the vertices in the RS model related to our calculations are listed as below\\ $\overline{\psi} (k_{1}) - \psi (k_{2}) - h (q)$ vertex:

 $\overline{\psi} (k_{1}) - \psi (k_{2}) - \phi (q)$ vertex: